djamainajib/SL2P-SL2PCCRS_PYTHON/README.md

 It corresponds to algorithms implemented in the [LEAf-Toolbox](https://github.com/rfernand387/LEAF-Toolbox)

-SL2P-SL2PCCRS_PYTHON is designed to estimate vegetation biophysical variables (Table 2) from multi-spectral data from different sensors (Table 1).
+SL2P-SL2PCCRS_PYTHON is designed to estimate vegetation biophysical variables (Table 2) from multispectral data from different sensors (Table 1).

 Required inputs
 ---------------